BMD-2: War in the Donbas

 During the war in Donbas, BMD-2s were used by units of the Ukrainian Airmobile Forces, and by separatists of Novorossiya.
 Ukrainian Airborne BMD-2’s were some of the first armored vehicles destroyed in the conflict.
 At least one BMD-2 was reported to have been used by separatists while they were besieged in the city of Sloviansk, and others separatist BMD-2’s were recorded in action.

 Russian invasion of Ukraine

 The BMD-2 has been used by Russian airborne forces in the Russian invasion of Ukraine.
 After Russian forces failed to capture Kyiv, British journalist Mark Urban suggested the BMD-2 and other "armoured vehicles designed to be light enough to be carried on planes do not give much protection from enemy fire."
 As of 5 November 2025, the open-source intelligence site, Oryx has visually confirmed the loss of 410 Russian BMD-2s (319 destroyed, 7 damaged, 29 abandoned and 55 captured).

 Variants

-Proposed BMD-2M upgrade with improved fire control system and 9M133 Kornet guided missiles.
+BMD-2M upgrade with improved fire control system and 9M133 Kornet guided missiles.